-Some subsections applicable to this service partially attained and of low risk

-Ultimate Care Group Limited is the governing body responsible for the services provided at this facility.
+Some subsections applicable to this service partially attained and of medium or high risk and/or unattained and of low risk Ultimate Care Group Limited is the governing body responsible for the services provided at this facility.
 The organisation's mission statement and vision are documented and displayed in the facility.
 The service has a current business plan and quality and risk management plan in place.

-The UCG governance body has an understanding of the obligation to comply with Nga Paerewa NZS8134:2021
+The governance body has an understanding of the obligation to comply with Nga Paerewa NZS8134:2021